SWS Detail: 5.0106.1 General Duct Sealing; 5.0107.1 General Duct Insulation

 NOTE: If any of the above conditions are identified and not on the Work Order or Energy Audit contact Supervisor and discuss issue prior to proceeding.

-See Air Sealing Duct section
+See the Air Seal Duct section of this field guide.

 Install all duct air sealing measures listed in the work orders before installing insulation.